Synthetic biological materials: from artificial cell membranes to biomimetic minerals and living materials.

 Mechanical processes at the cell membrane

-Investigating the response of individual biomolecules and cells in response to external physical/chemical stimuli helps us to understand the molecular mechanisms driving biological processes.
 We design, develop and use biophysical assays to track dynamical cellular processes occurring at the cell membrane.
+We study artificial cell membranes as well as living (algal and bacterial) cells.
+Our interest is in the study of individual biomolecules, cells and membranes under external physical/chemical stimuli.
+This, in the hope of understanding the molecular mechanisms driving biological processes.
 Collaborations: Andreas Engel, Bertus Beaumont (Bionanoscience, TU Delft), Daniel Tam (Lab for Aero & Hydrodynamics, TU Delft).

-Marin V*, Kieffer R*, Padmos R, Aubin-Tam ME
+Dols-Perez A#, Marin V#, Amador GJ#, Kieffer R, Tam D, Aubin-Tam ME